-1. Assessment, Management, and Review of Liquidity Risk.
-Each fund under the Liquidity Rule, including ETFs that redeem in kind ("In-Kind ETFs"), must assess, manage, and periodically review-with such review occurring no less frequently than annually-its liquidity risk.
+1. Assessment, Management, and Review of Liquidity Risk

+Each fund under the Liquidity Rule, including ETFs that redeem in-kind ("In-Kind ETFs"), must assess, manage, and periodically review - with such review occurring no less frequently than annually - its liquidity risk.
 This assessment and review must include consideration of the following factors, as applicable (together, the "Liquidity Risk Factors"):

-the fund or In-Kind ETF's investment strategy and liquidity of portfolio investments during both normal and reasonably foreseeable stressed conditions, including-
+the fund or In-Kind ETF's investment strategy and liquidity of portfolio investments during both normal and reasonably foreseeable stressed conditions, including -

-&lt;sup>9 "In-Kind ETF" means "an ETF that meets redemptions through in-kind transfers of securities, positions, and assets other than a de minimis amount of cash and that publishes its portfolio holdings daily."
+- "In-Kind ETF" means "an ETF that meets redemptions through in-kind transfers of securities, positions, and assets other than a de minimis amount of cash and that publishes its portfolio holdings daily."
 Rule 22e-4(a)(9).
-The SEC noted that the relatively small amounts of cash representing the difference between the net asset value of a creation unit and the market value of the securities transferred (often referred to as the balancing amount) would be considered de minimis.
-Likewise, to the extent an ETF transferred a pro rata amount of its current cash position, the transaction would be considered an "in-kind" transaction not subject to the de minimis limitation.
+The SEC noted that the relatively small amounts of cash representing the difference between the NAV of a creation unit and the market value of the securities transferred (often referred to as the balancing amount) would be considered de minimis.
+Likewise, to the extent an ETF transferred a pro rata amount of its current cash position. the transaction would be considered an "in-kind" transaction not subject to the de minimis limitation.
 The SEC noted, however, that "an ETF that normally redeems in-kind, but delivers all cash to a single authorized participant that elects to receive cash, would not be an ETF that uses a de minimis amount of cash.
 However, depending on the circumstances, an ETF that delivers cash only on one occasion may be able to conclude that it qualifies as an In-Kind ETF in later years if such circumstances are not repeated."
-Liquidity Release, at 266-67.

-&lt;sup>10 For example, the SEC explained that "if a fund's portfolio strategy involves investing in securities whose liquidity is likely to decline in stressed conditions, a fund should take this into account in determining how its portfolio liquidity could contribute to its overall liquidity risk....
+Liquidity Release, at 266-67. - For example, the SEC explained that "if a fund's portfolio strategy involves investing in securities whose liquidity is likely to decline in stressed conditions, a fund should take this into account in determining how its portfolio liquidity could contribute to its overall liquidity risk. . . .
 In considering normal and reasonably foreseeable stressed conditions, funds should consider historical experience but should recognize that such

-- whether the investment strategy is appropriate for an open-end fund, - the extent to which the strategy involves a relatively concentrated portfolio or large positions in particular issuers, and - the use of borrowings for investment purposes and derivatives; - short-term and long-term cash flow projections during both normal and reasonably foreseeable stressed conditions; - holdings of cash and cash equivalents, as well as borrowing arrangements and other funding sources; and - for ETFs only, (1) the relationship between the ETF's portfolio liquidity and the way in which, and the prices and spreads at which, ETF shares trade, including the efficiency of the arbitrage function and the level of active participation by market participants (including authorized participants), and (2) the effect of the composition of baskets on the overall liquidity of the ETF's portfolio.

-experience may not necessarily be indicative of future outcomes, depending on changes in market conditions and the fund's particular circumstances."
+- whether the investment strategy is appropriate for an open-end fund, - the extent to which the strategy involves a relatively concentrated portfolio or large positions in particular issuers, and - the use of borrowings for investment purposes and derivatives; - short-term and long-term cash flow projections during both normal and reasonably foreseeable stressed conditions; - holdings of cash and cash equivalents, as well as borrowing arrangements and other funding sources; and experience may not necessarily be indicative of future outcomes, depending on changes in market conditions and the fund's particular circumstances."
 Liquidity Release, at 75.
 The SEC noted that "stressed conditions" will likely entail different scenarios for different types of funds.
 Id.